LoLab-MSM/PyBILT/README.md

 ```
 conda env create -f environment.yml
 ```
-which will create a new conda environment named vorbilt with the appropriate dependencies.
+which will create a new conda environment named *pybilt* with the appropriate dependencies.
 Then activate the environment
 ```
-source activate vorbilt
+source activate pybilt
 ```
 before running PyBILT modules.